Anorexia: The signs, symptoms and treatment

 anorexia:-the-signs,-symptoms-and-treatment-thumbanail

-Anorexia is a type of eating disorder.
-Media often only represents anorexia as a condition affecting young women, but anyone of any gender can develop anorexia.
-The symptoms of anorexia most commonly develop during teenage years, but they can begin at any age.
-People of any body shape and size can develop anorexia, but research shows they may be less likely to be diagnosed because of social prejudice.
-Some people may be diagnosed with atypical anorexia nervosa which is where they experience many symptoms, but may not be underweight or lose weight.
+Anorexia nervosa is a type of eating disorder.
+Media often represents anorexia nervosa as a condition affecting young women exclusively.
+However, people of any age or gender identity can develop the condition.
+The symptoms of anorexia nervosa most commonly develop during teenage years, but they can begin at any age.

 Why do people develop anorexia?